Having Trouble Sleeping? Here's Why

 You may not think about it, but if your bed doesn't provide you with optimal comfort, it can put a damper on your rest and you might not sleep well.
 Every person is different.
 Make sure you have a type of mattress that fits your body's needs, as some are firmer or softer.
 Even if you don't want to commit to a new mattress, mattress toppers might fit your budget and what you are looking for.
 Brooklinen has mattress toppers made with down.
 Right now you can get their Down Alternative Mattress Topper for $98.10.
 All you have to do is add this microgel topper on top of your mattress and it can boost your comfort level to the nines.
 The microgel offers a softer and silkier feel compared to other toppers.

 Also, the type of sheets and pillowcases you use can make a difference too.
 Instead of cotton, switch to satin.
-We recommend Brooklinen's Luxe Pillowcases that are now on sale for 10% off.
-They come in a variety of colors, and with its 480 thread count, these just might be the softest pillowcases you will ever use.
+We recommend Brooklinen's Luxe Pillowcases which are now on sale for 10% off.
+They come in a variety of colors, and with their 480 thread count, these just might be the softest pillowcases you will ever use.

 2. Gadgets